Coronavirus Considerations: Technology Contracts beyond Force Majeure

 - what training is required to be provided by the supplier to the customer and any new, incoming supplier?

 As above re: business continuity / disaster recovery, if an exit plan was supposed to have been put in place, but has not yet been prepared, customers should ensure the preparation of an exit plan is actioned asap.
-For a more in-depth analysis of disengagement services, please see our previous article on this topic.
+For more in depth analysis of disengagement services, read our article on IT Disengagement Services